-Hames Sharley has joined forces with Studio 53, an award winning Perth firm who are recognised for their residential, interior and urban design projects.
+Hames Sharley has joined forces with Studio 53, an award-winning Perth firm who are recognised for their residential, interior and urban design projects.

 Hames Sharley and Studio 53 share a commitment to creating vital, vibrant and healthy spaces that encourage people and communities to grow.
-This shared ethos and professionalism signifies a natural alignment between the two firms.
+This shared ethos and professionalism signify a natural alignment between the two firms.

 “As this year marks Hames Sharley’s 40th anniversary, our alliance with Studio 53 also represents the next step in our continued growth as a national practice and major player in the marketplace,” said William Hames, Executive Chairman.

 The alliance will see Studio 53 co-founder and Managing Director Chris Maher take up a Directorship at Hames Sharley.